doug-salvati/Physics-Tracker/README.md

 ```$ python tracker.py sample_videos/projectile.mov 5 75```

 on a Mac machine, and clicking on the ball in the first frame.
+The results are published to a video called output.mov and the data is sent to data.json.
 Download the [script](https://raw.githubusercontent.com/doug-salvati/Physics-Tracker/master/tracker.py) to run on your own video.
 It doesn't matter what color your subject is.
 Usage:

 ```tracker.py [path to video] [sampling radius (px)] [tolerance (%)]```